Karate Classes In Purley

 Exactly what is Karate?

-Karate might be described as a weapon-less technique of self defence.
-It comprises dynamic offensive and defensive procedures making use of all parts of the body to their maximum advantage.
-It’s an empty handed martial art which has been intended to fend off armed opponents.
+Karate could be thought of as a weapon free way of self defence.
+It consists of dynamic offensive and defensive techniques using every part of the body to their maximum advantage.
+It is deemed an empty handed martial art that’s designed to defend against armed adversaries.

 Karate Classes In Purley